NHOrus/srwq-compilation/episode-44.md

 In our last episode, Interdimensional Runaway Duminass 7 finally came up with a plan to strike back at his evil master, Dark Brain, by recreating the scattered shards of previously destroyed universe into a new world, where Dark Brains enemy Warrior Roar and the Compatible Kaiser, as well as Dumi himself and his Homonculi, would forever be safe from the interdimensional tyrants grasp.
 However, this new plan presents a terrible dilemma for our heroine, Katina Tarask: If she and her team of ex-School refugees and former Shadow Mirrors joins Dumi in this new world, they may never be able to leave...

 Desperate for a way around this, Katina turns to the Irregulars who started this whole mess, asking for the use of their technology, but they seem reluctant, afraid that dimensional travel will cause more harm than good.
 As Katina talks with them, she learns that one Excellen Browning has divined the secret of one of her enemies, the Council of the First and Only: That they intend not only to pacify her world, but to use Humanity as the basis for a new combined race...
-Goddamn Sandwitches Wed 17 Mar 2010 01:57:22 No.4709684 Report
-I stick by what I said in the last episode.

-Make whatever preparations we need to and then leave, but not before bringing up these (>>4708493 >>4708875 >>4708885) Assuming that train of thought is correct in any way that is.

-...
-You did say they cannot get back home as they are without Dumi's help, correct?
-Sciencegar Sciencebolt Wed 17 Mar 2010 01:58:22 No.4709685 Report
-Quoted By: >>4709697 >>4709704 >>4709722
+---

 You boot in the door of Tetsuya Onoderas office, almost taking it off the hinges.
 Which is particularly impressive since its a sliding door.
 The young captain almost jumps out of his seat.

 "YOU KNEW ABOUT THIS!"
 You point an accusatory finger.
 "You knew the EFA are aliens going to use us as fucktoys and breed their new master race!
 And you were going to FUCKING ABANDON US!!
 You self-righteous cockbags!!!"

-Katina, insulting the man won't help.
+*Katina, insulting the man won't help.*

 "It's the only thing stopping me from wringing his scrawny neck!!
 So I'd say its helping!!"

 Tetsuya raises his hands.
-"P-Please, Ka...Ms Tarask, we-we...We were as shocked by what Excellen learned as you were.
+"P-Please, Ka...
+Ms Tarask, we-we...
+We were as shocked by what Excellen learned as you were.
 We're still digesting the information.
 It's only been a few days, we haven't really had a chance to digest it al-"

 "And you never would have, because you were going to run out on us, you prick!"

-Katina, please, try to be rational for once!
+*Katina, please, try to be rational for once!*

 "Fuck you, Dumi!
 These people are willing to let you MELT YOUR FUCKING BRAIN to save their stupid world, but they won't lift a finger to save us!
 How the fuck is that fair?"